Seiska: History and profile

 7 päivää was first published in 1992.
 The magazine is owned by the Aller Media and is published 49 issues per year by the Aller Julkaisut Oy, a subsidiary of the Aller Media.
 It focuses mostly on sensationalistic interviews of celebrities and pays rewards for leads on stories.
 Central subjects for stories are weddings, divorces and other celebrity gossip.
 The magazine has also a TV supplement TV-Seiska.
 Ilkka Janhunen is among the past editors-in-chief of 7 päivää.

-In May 2006 7 päivää caused a controversy by printing on its front cover a picture of Tomi Putaansuu, the lead singer of the band Lordi without his face make-up on, even though the band had requested – after winning the Eurovision Song Contest 2006 – that no pictures of unmasked band members be published.
+In May 2006 7 päivää caused a controversy by printing on its front cover a picture of Tomi Putaansuu, the lead singer of the band Lordi, without his face make-up on, although the band had requested – after winning the Eurovision Song Contest 2006 – that no pictures of unmasked band members be published.
 The picture caused a huge reaction among Finns, and in merely two days over 180,000 Finns had signed a pledge to boycott the magazine.
 Some advertisers even withdrew their contracts with 7 päivää because of the event.
 The magazine quickly apologized for the picture.
 Katso also published some pictures, too, but it did not gain so much attention.